-A conventional long-hole open stopping (LHOS) method will be implemented to mine the Savannah North deposit, at mining rates between 0.7Mt and 0.9Mt of ore a year.
+A conventional long-hole open stopping (LHOS) method is being implemented to mine the Savannah North deposit, at mining rates between 0.7Mt and 0.9Mt of ore a year.

-The ore will be processed in the existing processing plant at the Savannah mine, which is readily equipped with conventional crushing, grinding, flotation and concentrate handling equipment.
+The ore is processed in the existing processing plant at the Savannah mine, which is readily equipped with conventional crushing, grinding, flotation and concentrate handling equipment.

-Tthe plant will produce bulk Ni-Cu-Co concentrate targeting a concentrate grade of 8% nickel with an average processing capacity of 1Mt a year.
+The plant produces bulk Ni-Cu-Co concentrate targeting a concentrate grade of 8% nickel with an average processing capacity of 1Mt a year.

 Processing recoveries at the plant over the total LoM are expected to average 87% Ni, 96% Cu and 90% Co based on the past performance of the plant.